Pagure/pagure/doc/development.rst

 This command will build a fedora based container and execute the test suite.
 You can also limit the tests to unit-test files or single tests similar to the options described above.
-You need set the environment variables REPO and BRANCH if the tests are not yet available in the upstream pagure master branch.
+You need set the environment variables REPO and BRANCH if the tests are not yet available in the upstream Pagure master branch.